 Make sure the charger unit is working

 The first thing you will need to do is to eliminate the possibility of the charger causing this problem.
-There are two parts that make up a phone charger and these are the 30 pin to USB charging cord and the adapter.
+There are two parts that make up a phone charger and these are the USB charging cord and the adapter.
 The cord usually gets damaged easily so you should try using a different charging cord.
 You should also try using a different adapter to charge your phone in case using a different cord does not work.

 Charge from a different power outlet